opentelekomcloud-docs/storage-disaster-recovery-service/umn/source/service_overview/sdrs_advantages.rst

 -  Seamless DR drills

-   You can easily perform DR drills without affecting ongoing replication.
+   You can run disaster recovery drills without affecting ongoing replication.

 -  Flexible failover

-   You can perform a planned failover for an expected service interruption to prevent data loss, or perform a failover for unexpected failures to restore services quickly.
+   You can perform switchovers for expected interruptions with zero data loss, or failovers for unexpected failures to recover services quickly.

 -  Efficient network switchover

-   SDRS simplifies program resource management during failovers, including reserving IP addresses and MAC addresses, all of which facilitates efficient network switchovers.
+   Streamline resource management during switchovers or failovers, for example, to reserve IP addresses and MAC addresses.

--  Excellent performance for the price
+-  Cost-effective

-   When services are running properly, servers at the DR site are stopped and thereby will not be billed.
-This greatly reduces the DR TCO.
+   When production site services are running properly, servers at the DR site are stopped.
+This greatly reduces the disaster recovery TCO.